-It seems that more and more people are wearing bracelets, armbands, clips and now watches for the purpose of making sure each step taken or stair climbed is measured to help improve overall wellness.
-According to Pew Internet Research, who conducted the first U.S. survey on self-tracking, seven in 10 adults say they regularly wear a smart watch or wearable fitness tracker.
+More and more people are better connected to their health through apps, Fitbits, and Apple watches used to measure each step taken or stair climbed and help improve overall wellness.
+According to Pew Research Center, who conducted the first U.S. survey on self-tracking, one-in-five adults say they regularly wear a smart watch or wearable fitness tracker.
 Also tracking at least one health indicator, with 60 percent tracking weight, diet or exercise and 33 percent tracking health symptoms such as blood pressure, blood sugar, headaches, sleep patterns, and so on.
 Not just a fitness tracker you are wearing, it also has apps to keep you connected.

 Not only are consumers becoming increasingly fanatical about monitoring their health in order to become more self-aware, a majority of Americans want to monitor their health with connected health devices (56 percent) that automatically send information to their doctor or other people they choose, according to a recent Connected Health Study by A&D Medical.

-5. What percentage of calls, clicks convert to leads?
+- What percentage of calls, clicks convert to leads now?